- Not a substitute for professional veterinary help.

 If you’ve ever noticed your dog’s hair standing on end, you’ve seen them raise their hackles!
 Hackles on a dog are the strip of fur that runs from the neck to the base of the tail.

-Raised hackles are a clear sign of heightened arousal, but they don’t always mean aggression, explains Dr. Wayne M. Johnson, a veterinarian at Birdneck Animal Hospital.
-Since raised hackles are an involuntary reflex, known as piloerection, they can can happen both as part of the fight or flight response and during play.
+Raised hackles are a clear sign of heightened arousal, but they don’t always mean aggression, explains Dr. Wayne M. Johnson, a veterinarian at Birdneck Animal Hospital, and Dr. Emma Choi, a veterinarian at Banfield Pet Hospitals and advisor for Mendocino Food Consulting.
+Since raised hackles are an involuntary reflex, known as piloerection, they can happen both as part of the fight or flight response and during play.

 While some hackles are less noticeable in breeds with curly or fluffy coats, all dogs have them.
 Some dogs, like Rhodesian Ridgebacks, appear to have permanently raised hackles, due to a “ridge” of backward-growing hair along the spine.
-Recognizing when your dog’s hackles are raised can help you figure out whether you need to defuse a situation or remove your dog.
+Recognizing when your dog’s hackles are raised can help you determine whether you need to defuse a situation or remove your dog from it.

-Read on to learn how to learn why your dog’s hackles are raised and what experts say about supporting your dog through each situation.
+Read on to learn why your dog’s hackles are raised and what experts say about supporting your dog through each situation.

 Along with raised hackles, you might notice: